IrealiTY/destiny-clan-site/README.md

 Here are improvemets I want to make in the near future.

 * Break up the DestinyAPI class into smaller modules.
 Example: code related to the Destiny API Manifest should be put into its own module/class.
-* Tests, tests, and more tests.
+* Tests.
 Jenkins should run these tests automatically as new code is committed to GitLab.
+* Container orchestration, instead of just relying on docker-compose for new deployments.